martindiphoorn/NextNote/1_setup_workspace.md

 > Tip: Under windows you can call this build.bak and you can start it without "./" we assume macos or linux

-It goes to boot folder and builds the backend without tests.
+It goes to `backend` folder and builds the backend without tests.
 This is needed as the test will fail in the current state.
-Then it will go the nxt-note folder and build the frontend.
+Then it will go the `frontend` folder and build the frontend.
 And finally it builds the containers with docker-compose.

 Let's do a quick run to test if everything is working.
 ```bash
 ./build.sh && docker-compose up
 ```
-build.sh will build everything as explained above.
+`build.sh` will build everything as explained above.
 And docker-compose up will start the containers.

 Expect failures as we did not configure anything in spring yet.
 However the database should be reachable under port localhost:8306 with username root and password n0t3s in your db client.